microsoft/fastseq/README.md

     --no-repeat-ngram-size 3 \
     --lenpen 2.0
 ```
+Both model file and task data file are the same as original Fairseq version.

 ### Use command line tool to speedup transformers models
 Example usage for bart model on cnn daily mail task.